AreoCeo/FraserSimulator/README.md

 No usage of files and only BErADeatscheese and AreoCeo are allowed to use and edit the files.
 ## License

-The work is copywrited my Areo Co.
+The work is copywrited by Areo Co.